How to Make Edibles That Are Super Easy Yet So Delicious

 - Add the flour to the bowl and whisk for 3 minutes.

-- Pour the batter into a pan and bake for 30 minutes.
+- Pour the mixture into a pan and bake for 30 minutes.

 - Let it cool, cut up the pieces, and enjoy!